anshuPurohit/anshupurohit.github.io/_posts/2015-04-19-introduction-to-css-media-queries.markdown

 {% endhighlight %}

-<h4>Examples of Media features and logical operators to adapt a layout to different viewport sizes:</h4>
+<h4>Examples of Media features and logical operators to adapt a layout to different viewport:</h4>
 {% highlight css %}

 /* targeting the device orientation */